openfaas/docs/docs/reference/yaml.md

 ### Gateway

-The gateway URL can be hard-coded into the YAML file or overriden at deployment time with the --gateway flag or OPENFAAS_URL env-var.
+The gateway URL can be hard-coded into the YAML file or overridden at deployment time with the --gateway flag or OPENFAAS_URL env-var.

 ## Functions